 3.2.
 Isolation and Fungicide Sensitivity Testing of A. fumigatus Isolates from Flower Bulbs, Tulip Peel Waste Heaps and Compost

-In total, 200 strains were isolated from tulip bulbs (n=128), daffodil bulbs (n=30) and tulip peel waste (n=42) on SD agar without addition of tebuconazole.
+In total, 200 strains were isolated from tulip bulbs (n=128), daffodil bulbs (n=30) and tulip peel waste (n=42) on SD agar without addition of tebuconazole (Table 1).
 Twenty-seven additional strains were isolated from tulip peel waste (n=8) and compost (n=19) on tebuconazole-amended SD agar.
 The results of the fungicide sensitivity tests for the four largest populations together with the tulip soil population are displayed in Figure 2.

-As expected, 19 compost isolates, all isolated from tebuconazole-amended SD agar, showed high levels of insensitivity to all azole tested, with 18, 17 and 14 of these also having MIC values exceeding 17.349, 19.120 and 43.153 ppm, for tebuconazole, voriconazole and imazalil, respectively.
+As expected, 19 compost isolates, all isolated from tebuconazole-amended SD agar, showed high levels of insensitivity to all azoles tested, with 18, 17 and 14 of these also having MIC values exceeding 17.349, 19.120 and 43.153 ppm, for tebuconazole, voriconazole and imazalil, respectively.
 All 19 isolates were also highly insensitive to both carbendazim and pyraclostrobin having MIC values greater than 11.464 and 20.120 ppm, respectively.

 Tulip peel waste heaps also contained high frequencies of multi-fungicide insensitive isolates, with 23 out of 42 highly insensitive to pyraclostrobin.
 Of these, 22 were also highly insensitive to carbendazim.
 Six out of 22 were highly insensitive to voriconazole, tebuconazole and imazalil showing MICs greater than 10 ppm (including TP UT4A-1 and TP UT4B-2), while the remaining isolates (including TP UT1B-1, TP UT1A-2 and TP UT5C-5), showed raised levels of insensitivity to one or more azoles.
-All 19 isolates that were sensitive to pyraclostrobin were also sensitive to all azoles tested with MICs lower than 1.0, 2.0 and 4.0 ppm for voriconazole, imazil and tebuconazole, respectively.
+All 19 isolates that were sensitive to pyraclostrobin were also sensitive to all azoles tested with MICs lower than 1.0, 2.0 and 4.0 ppm for voriconazole, imazalil and tebuconazole, respectively.
 All eight strains isolated from tebuconazole-amended agar were insensitive to both carbendazim and pyraclostrobin and showed high levels of insensitivity to multiple azoles (including TP TEB5C-5).

 The frequency of multi-fungicide resistant isolates was much lower for the sampled population from tulip bulbs.
 Only eight out of 128 isolates were highly insensitive to carbendazim, of which seven (T3-5, T4-9, T4-10, T5-1, T5-2, T5-5 and T7-9) were also highly insensitive to voriconazole, tebuconazole and imazalil, showing MICs greater than 10 ppm.
-Reduced sensitivity to two or more azoles (MICs exceeding 1.0, 2.0 and 4.0 ppm for voriconazole, imazil and tebuconazole, respectively) were measured for the other carbendazim insensitive isolate (T11-8) and 17 additional isolates (including T2-1, T3-6 and T6-3).
+Reduced sensitivity to two or more azoles (MICs exceeding 1.0, 2.0 and 4.0 ppm for voriconazole, imazalil and tebuconazole, respectively; Fig. 2) were measured for the other carbendazim insensitive isolate (T11-8) and 17 additional isolates (including T2-1, T3-6 and T6-3).
 None of the strains isolated from daffodil bulbs showed any levels of insensitivity to carbendazim, voriconazole and tebuconazole while only one isolate tested positive for imazalil, with a MIC of 2.051 ppm just above the discriminatory dose of 2.0 ppm.

 Figure 2.
 Comparison of fungicide sensitivity levels for strains isolated from tulip field soils (n=180), tulip peel waste (n=42), tulip compost (n=19) and flower bulbs (tulips (n=128) and daffodils (n=30)).
 For voriconazole, tebuconazole and carbendazim out of range values spiral plating MIC values were displayed as the log values of 19.120, 17.349 and 11.464 ppm, respectively.